DHHZ19/DHHZ19/README.md

 </a>
 </div>

-- 🔭 I’m currently working onbordaing
+- 🔭 I’m currently working nothing 😱, looking for a new project or just working on older projects.
+TBD.

 - 🌱 I’m currently learning C#, .Net Razor